qqliu/batch-dynamic-kcore-decomposition/README.md

-# Batch-Dynamic K-Core Decomposition Algorithms
+# Concurrent Batch-Dynamic K-Core Decomposition Algorithms
 --------

-PLDS Algorithm and Experiments
+Concurrent PLDS Algorithm and Experiments
 --------

-This repository contains code for our parallel batch-dynamic k-core decomposition algorithms.
-Our code for our parallel batch-dynamic data structures uses the framework of the [Graph-Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs).
+This repository contains code for our concurrent, parallel batch-dynamic k-core decomposition algorithms.
+Our code for our concurrent, parallel batch-dynamic data structures uses the framework of the [Graph-Based Benchmark Suite (GBBS)](https://github.com/ParAlg/gbbs).
 The `gbbs/benchmarks/EdgeOrientation/` directory ([EdgeOrientation Directory Link](./gbbs/benchmarks/EdgeOrientation/README.md)) contains all relevant information to our k-core decomposition algorithms, including how to run the experiments